Tuesday, January 15, 2013

 Jersey Shore has been canceled.
-Snooki had a baby.
-Richard Castle and Kate Beckett finally got together on Castle.
+Snooki has had a baby.
+Richard Castle and Kate Beckett have finally gotten together on Castle.
 And on NCIS, Leroy Jethro Gibbs brought a knife to a gunfight.
 And won.
 (Okay, it was only against Richard Schiff... )

 LeBron James has won an NBA Championship, something previously thought impossible.
 He's also won an Olympic Gold Medal.

 The San Francisco Giants have won another World Series.
 Pablo Sandoval became the 4th (and least likely) player to hit 3 home runs in a World Series game, joining Babe Ruth, Reggie Jackson and Albert Pujols.

 The Yankees found out something they hadn't found out since 1995: What it was like to go through a postseason series (mostly) without Derek Jeter.
 They also found out something they hadn't found out since 1981: What it was like to go through a postseason series without Mariano Rivera.
 And, oddly enough, neither one turned out to be their biggest problem in the 2012 postseason.

 The Jets went through the Tim Tebow experiment.
 Having let him go, the Denver Broncos got the top seed in the AFC Playoffs with Peyton Manning.
 The Indianapolis Colts made the Playoffs without him.
 The Colts did very well with a rookie quarterback, Andrew Luck.
 The Washington Redskins did even better with another, Robert Griffin III.
 The Seattle Seahawks started scoring points as if they were Nebraska tearing through the 1980s version of the Big Eight Conference.
 The Philadelphia Eagles had a meltdown that made the Jets look like a model of stability.